gpavlov2016/CarND-Capstone/README.md

 ```
 5. Confirm that traffic light detection works on real life images

-# Architechture
+# Architecture
 This is the system architecture for this project, we have not worked on obstacle detection as part of this implementation

 ![image](imgs/1.png)

+## Perception

+The perception part in this project is mainly concerned with detecting the state of traffic lights and publishing the results (red/yellow/green/none) to ROS node to be consumed by the waypoint_updater node.

+## Planning
+This module determines the vehicle path using various inputs like: vehicle's current position, velocity, and the state of various traffic lights along the way.
+This includes two main nodes:

+1. **Waypoint loader:** This node loads the static waypoint data (CSV) and publishes to /base_waypoints

+ 2. **Waypoint updater:** This is the main planning node.
+This node subscribes to three main topics:
+  - `current_pose`: The vehicle's current position.
+  - `base_waypoints`: List of all waypoints, and
+  - `traffic_waypoint`: Waypoint ID of the next red traffic light.
+Note that when the next traffic light is green, this node publishes `None` value.
+"Next" here is defined as "within 80 waypoints ahead of the vehicle", or in other words, that range is the visibility of our vehicle.

+    When a red traffic light is visible, the system sets all waypoints within 23 meters leading to the stopping line to have a gradually decreasing speed.
+The gradual decrease was calculated by a simple linear trajectory with a rate of `(1/n) * normal_speed` where `n` is the number of waypoints in that runway.
+So for example, if we had 23 waypoints covering the entire 23 meters runway, and the normal speed was 23 meters/second, then the speed at the waypoints would subsequently 23, 22, 21, down to 0 m/s right in front of the stopping line.

+    For emergencies, the

 ## Control
 This module handles vehicle's throttle, brake and steering based on the provided list of waypoints to follow.
-We have used PID controller to handle these three components.
+We have used a PID controller for each these three components.

-Braking is done in the proportion of difference between current velocity and expected velocity.

-## Perception

-The perception part in this project is mainly concerened with detecting the state of traffic lights and publishing the results (red/yellow/green/none) to ROS node to be consumed by the waypoint_updater node.

 ### Traffic Light Detection and Classification